palvarezc/b-decay-unbinned-machine-fit/README.md

 ## Fitting

 The script [fit.py](./bin/fit.py) can be used to run a fitting ensemble.
 Fitted coefficients will be outputted to a CSV file.
 If the script is quit, if it continue appending to the same file the next time it is started.

 The fit will start with random coefficients between `-100%` and `+100%` of the signal value.
-Some coefficients may take longer than others, in which case the earlier converged ones can start to suffer from exploding gradients.
-One technique to address this has been to implement a timeline of previous gradients.
-If a gradient stddev is less than `5e-7` over `100` iterations, then that coefficient is considered converged and no further optimizing will be applied to it.
-However, this method adds a not insignificant performance hit as it ends up processing on the CPU rather than GPU.

-There can still be occasional times where the timeline and stopping certain coefficients is not enough and gradients still won't settle.
-To address this, the `fit.py` script will restart the iteration with different random coefficients if the fit hasn't converged for `20,000` iterations.
+To address any instances where coefficients won't converge, the script will restart the iteration with different random coefficients if the fit hasn't converged for `20,000` iterations.

-Further work needs to be done to see if a combination of tuning optimizer hyper-parameters (e.g. `epsilon`), gradient clipping, and the iteration restart count can be enough to make fitting work consistently fast and well without the performance slow down of the timeline.

 ## Using Tensorboard